Punktum-dk/epp-service-specification/README.md

 ##### remove name server

-The removal of a existing name server from a domain name requires that at least two other name servers are offering resolution for the domain in question, else the command will fail.
+The removal of an existing name server from a domain name requires that at least two other name servers are offering resolution for the domain in question, else the command will fail.

 Since the update domain command can contain several sub-commands, this could be accompanied by an *add name server* (see above), so the policy requirement is met and resolution is kept.